yudhisteer/Reinforcement-Learning-for-Supply-Chain-Management/README.md

 ![image](https://user-images.githubusercontent.com/59663734/142264675-d6b388cb-5c04-4f47-9344-f64b8558afdb.png)

-### Markov Process
-In order to understand MDP, it is important to understand what is a Markov Process.
-By definition a Makrov process is:
+In order to understand MDP, it is important to understand what is a **Markov Process**.
+By definition a Markov process is:

 _"A Markov chain or Markov process is a stochastic model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event.
 A countably infinite sequence, in which the chain moves state at discrete time steps, gives a discrete-time Markov chain."_